-I tried to donate blood in France a few years ago, when my wife and I were staying in a small town in Provence.
-I didn’t speak French very well at the time.
+I tried to donate blood a few years ago, when my wife and I were staying in Provence.
+I didn’t speak much French at the time.

 I watched my fellow donors go into the room, spend a few minutes there, and then go to the donor station to have their blood drawn.
 Hm, I wondered, what’s going on in that room?